๐Ÿ”‹Electromagnetism II

 Brewster's Angle

-• Reflected light becomes fully s-polarized—only the component with electric field parallel to the surface reflects; the perpendicular component transmits completely
+• Reflected light becomes fully s-polarized.
+Only the component with electric field parallel to the surface (s-polarization) reflects; the p-component (in the plane of incidence) transmits completely.

-• Critical for reducing glare in photography—polarizing filters at Brewster's angle eliminate reflections from glass and water surfaces
+• Critical for reducing glare in photography.
+Polarizing filters oriented to block s-polarization eliminate reflections from glass and water surfaces when shooting near Brewster's angle.

-Compare: Malus' Law vs. Brewster's angle—both involve angles and polarization, but Malus' Law describes transmission through a polarizer while Brewster's angle describes reflection at an interface.
+Compare: Malus' Law vs. Brewster's angle.
+Both involve angles and polarization, but Malus' Law describes transmission through a polarizer, while Brewster's angle describes reflection at a dielectric interface.
 Know which formula applies to which physical setup.

 Polarization Mechanisms: How Light Becomes Polarized